jhogan/core/STYLE.md

     for child in p.genchildren(recursive=True):
         ...

-However, the down side of a generator is that, by using one, we can't mutate the internal tree, thus we should always provide a property that doesn't return a generator and only provide a generator if one is needed.
+However, the downside of a generator is that, by using one, we can't mutate the internal tree, thus we should always provide a property that doesn't return a generator and only provide a generator method if one is needed.

 ### Exceptions